2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region

 Top 10 Best Liberal Arts / Sciences & Humanities Undergraduate Certificate Schools

-CWI also took the #4 spot in our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region rankings.
+CWI also made our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list, coming in at #4.

 Full Liberal Arts / Sciences & Humanities at College of Western Idaho Report

 A rank of #2 on this year’s list means North Idaho College is a great value for liberal arts / sciences and humanities students working on their undergraduate certificate.
-Located in the small city of Coeur d'Alene, NIC is a public school with a small student population.
+Located in the city of Coeur d'Alene, NIC is a public college with a small student population.

 Out-of-state tuition fees for undergraduate students at NIC are $8,736 per year.

-Salt Lake Community College also took the #5 spot in our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region rankings.
+Salt Lake Community College did well in our overall quality rankings, too.
+It placed #5 on our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list.

 Out-of-state tuition fees for undergraduate students at College of Southern Idaho are $6,840 per year.